 c.
 800 A.D.
 Native-American introduction of domestic plants, including corn, tobacco, and squash; bow and arrow came into use; animals domesticated.

 c.
 1000 A.D.
-Permanent Native-American villages established near water and wood sources and in areas with rich soil.
+Permanent Native-American villages established near water and wood sources, also in areas with rich soil for agricultural crops.
 Tribes eventually formed into larger groups known as chiefdoms, each one led by one leader.

 1498.
 John Cabot (Giovanni Caboto) (c.1450-1499), Venetian navigator and explorer, sailed along Eastern Shore off present-day Worcester County.*